wayneg123/windows_profiles/README.md

 # Windows profiles
-This is my windows profiles
+These are my windows profiles

 **install.bat still in testing**